 Donors submit their “Pre-Approval” information on GaSSO’s website by following this link: GaSSO’s Online Donation Process

 GaSSO will electronically file the donor’s preapproval request with GADOR and will track and receive the approval “Acknowledgment.”
 Once a donor is approved, GaSSO will inform the donor and accept the donation via a mailed check or their website.
 After the donation is processed, GaSSO will send the donor the necessary documents for their tax records and will inform the school their donation is available to award as a scholarship.

 The donor files the “Acknowledgment” form the following tax year with their Georgia Income Tax return and receives the dollar-for-dollar credit off the Georgia State Income Tax liability (and, if itemizing, possible eligibility to take a charitable contribution deduction on the federal return).
 The process repeats annually starting January 1 and is available until the entire $120 million in tax credits (as of April 2022) are allocated on a first-come, first-served basis.

 How much can I donate and still receive the dollar-for-dollar credit off my Georgia Income Taxes*?

-An individual who is a member of a limited liability company, a shareholder of a Subchapter ‘S’ corporation, or a partner in a partnership, may claim a credit up to $10,000 per tax year (or up to 75% of the GA income tax liability).
+An individual who is a member of a limited liability company, a shareholder of a Subchapter ‘S’ corporation, or a partner in a partnership, may claim a credit up to $25,000 per tax year (or up to 75% of the GA income tax liability).

 A corporation paying GA Income Tax can donate up to 75% of its GA income tax liability.